 Another terrific gift for neighbors, newlyweds and anyone who has just moved into a new home?
 Glassware.

 Everyone thinks of giving stemware in sets of 6 or 8.
 But for $10, you can bestow a lovely pair of wine glasses, highball or lowball glasses.
 Or -- for anyone who loves a warm cup of tea, coffee or cocoa -- a handy pair of glass mugs.

 Or you can opt for one mug and a half-pound of good coffee.

 Anke Schuetz/Getty Images

 Even if you work at a computer 10 hours a day, sooner or later you realize you need office supplies, says Christopher Lowell, designer and author of "Christopher Lowell's Seven Layers of Organization."

-One great gift for a co-worker or admitted workaholic is to pull together an attractive selection of much-needed supplies -- think oversized or color-coded -- and package them so the recipient can store, grab and use them easily.
+One useful gift for a co-worker or admitted workaholic is to pull together an attractive selection of much-needed supplies -- think oversized or color-coded -- and package them so the person can store, grab and use them easily.
 Sticky notes, push pins, paper clips and scissors fit the bill.

-Got a cheese lover in your life?
-Give them a taste of what they love, a new variety to try or a nifty gadget.
+Got a cheese lover among your family or friends?
+Give them a taste of what they love, a new variety to try or a handy gadget.